 Incubator for Medical Mixed and Extended Reality at Stanford

-Mixed-reality is a subset of Augmented Reality (AR) whereby virtual and real objects are visible and interact.
-IMMERS is an initiative to enable medical applications of AR, particularly those where patient data (images, measurements, interventional plans) are projected onto the patient's body.
-We aim to bring together researchers and physicians primarily in the Schools of Medicine and Engineering, but across the entire Stanford Campus and work with Industry partners to envision, enable and enact solutions to real challenges in healthcare.
+The goal of medical mixed reality is to improve patient care by projecting patient data (images, measurements, interventional plans) directly onto the patient's body.
+This technology enables physicians to look inside the patient to see anatomy, function and disease in its actual location, thereby improving diagnosis, disease assessment, treatment planning and procedure guidance.
+At IMMERS, we aim to bring together researchers and physicians across Stanford and work with industry partners to envision, enable, and enact solutions to real challenges in healthcare.
 Furthermore, we work to link numerous AR and virtual reality (VR) groups across campus for efficient collaboration.

 Christoph Leuze to Present at 2021 North American Skull Base Surgery Virtual Symposium

 February 2021.
 Christoph Leuze will present his work in collaboration with the Stanford otolaryngology department on mixed reality-guided skull base procedures at the 2021 North American Skull Base Surgery Virtual Symposium on February 13.

 RAD 206 Canceled for Autumn 2020 due to COVID-19